NeckbeardThePirate/neckbeardthepirate/README.md

 🛠️ https://teamsender.com <-- a tool for bulk sms messaging

-🔬 https://labs.hellandcloud.com <-- high functioning tools for fellow dumb phone users
+🔬 https://thelightlabs.dev <-- high functioning tools for fellow dumb phone users

-### 🌱 🗻🗻 AlpineJS 🗻🗻 && AEMaaCS
 Intends not to get replaced by AI

 See work examples here --> https://judahhelland.com